It goes without saying that cat lovers care about nature.

 - Loss of habitats

-- Millions of tons of waste in UK landfills
+- Millions of tons of litter gets thrown away in the UK

 - Potential health risks for you and your cat!